-Genome-wide methylation profiling of colorectal adenoma reveals potential early diagnosis biomarkers
+Genome-wide methylation of colorectal adenoma analysis reveals potential early diagnosis biomarkers

 Abstract

 Alterations of genome-wide DNA methylation is the hallmark of human cancers and was demonstrated to be early event of tumorigenesis.
 However, the DNA methylation changes during the normal to low-grade and high-grade adenoma have not been fully exploited.
 In this study, we applied Illumina methylation 450K microarray to investigate the DNA methylation profiles for multi-stage colorectal samples including normal, low-grade and high grade adenoma to identify early diagnostic biomarkers for colorectal cancer.
 We found the significant patterns of genome-wide hypo-methylation and significant hyper-methylation biomarkers to reflect disease progression.
 Pathway analysis identified that nervous system is significantly associated with adenoma development.
 We also demonstrated that hyper-methylated different methylated sites (DMSs) has a better discrimination than the hypo-methylation patterns.
 Integration analysis based on the largest colorectal cancer methylation dataset revealed that DNA methylation in the promoter of ADHFE1 is a potential diagnostic biomarker for colorectal adenoma and cancer (SEN=0.96, SPE=0.95, AUC=0.97).